11 Best UV Resin For Crafts

 2. Let’s Resin Soft Type UV Resin

 Let’s Resin Soft UV Resin is great for flexible projects like bezel charms or layered pieces that need a little give.
 It cures fast under a UV lamp, and the finish stays glossy without getting brittle.
+A tip is to pour it in thin layers and cure each layer under a UV light to avoid bubbles and get a smooth finish.

 Soft Type UV Resin